Core Grading¶

 ScaleType¶

-Enum for criterion scale types (binary, ordinal, nominal).
+Literal type alias for multi-choice criterion scale types (ordinal, nominal).

 ScaleType